pythonspeed/profila/README.md

 ## The limitations of profiling output

+* Parallel Numba code will not be profiled correctly; at the moment only single-threaded profiling is supported.
+* GPU (CUDA) code is not profiled.

+Beyond that:

 ### 1. The compiled code isn't the same as the input code

 Compiled languages like Numba do optimization passes and transform the code to make it faster.